MIT-LCP/mimic-website/content/gettingstarted/access.md

 Researchers seeking to use the database must formally request access with the steps below:

-- Follow [the instructions](https://physionet.org/pnw/login) to create and log in to a PhysioNetWorks account.
+### Complete the required training course

+Prior to requesting access to MIMIC, you will need to complete the CITI “Data or Specimens Only Research” course:

+- First register on the CITI program website, selecting “Massachusetts Institute of Technology Affiliates” as your organization affilitation: https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0
+- Follow the links to add a Massachusetts Institute of Technology Affiliates course.
+In the Human Subjects training category, select the “Data or Specimens Only Research” course
+- Complete the course and save a copy of your certificate.

+### Request access to MIMIC-III:

+- Create an account on PhysioNet using the following link: https://physionet.org/pnw/login.
 If you already have a PhysioNetWorks account, [log in to it](https://physionet.org/pnw/login).
-- On your PhysioNetWorks project page, click on the link titled "[MIMIC-III Clinical Database](https://physionet.org/works/MIMICIIIClinicalDatabase/)", and follow the instructions to apply for access.
+- Follow the instructions on PhysioNet to apply for access to the MIMIC-III project, remembering to provide your CITI training certificate: https://physionet.org/works/MIMICIIIClinicalDatabase/access.shtml

-When your application has been approved you will receive emails containing instructions for downloading the database from PhysioNetWorks.
-Approval may take several business days, and will be delayed if your request is missing any required information or if you have not completed the required CITI training.
+- When your application has been approved you will receive emails containing instructions for downloading the database from PhysioNetWorks.
+Approval may take several business days, and will be delayed if your request is missing any required information.